Our history

 By 1982 the number of Brothers in education had decreased.
 The needs of township and rural schools were becoming critical and so the decision was taken to hand over the well-established schools to the laity.
 However, we continue to enjoy strong support from the Marist Brothers, who are represented on our Board of Governors and the St David's Marist Foundation.

-St David's has gone from strength to strength, presently totalling over 1 300 pupils across the school and blessed with magnificent facilities to support the development and growth of the boys in our care.
-We now find ourselves situated in the heart of the thriving metropolis of Sandton, the skyline of which provides a constant reminder that we are preparing boys to enter an ever-changing, but exciting world beyond our gates.
+St David's has gone from strength to strength, presently totalling over 1400 pupils across the two campuses and blessed with magnificent facilities to support the development and growth of the boys in our care.
+We now find ourselves situated in both the heart of the thriving metropolis of Sandton, and the vibrant community of Alexandra - the interplay between these two spaces a constant reminder that we are preparing boys to enter a complex world, filled with both challenges and opportunities that their Marist education will prepare them to engage in.